hashicorp/vagrant/website/docs/source/v2/docker/configuration.html.md

     of time.
 If false, then Vagrant expects that this container will automatically stop at some point, and won't error if it sees it do that.

+  * `stop_timeout` (integer) - The amount of time to wait when stopping a container before sending a SIGTERM to the process.

   * `vagrant_machine` (string) - The name of the Vagrant machine in the `vagrant_vagrantfile` to use as the host machine.
 This defaults to "default".